Mazarati

 Mazarati was an American R&B, rock and funk band, formed in the mid-1980s and was active until 1989.
-The band was seven pieces and included the former Prince and The Revolution bassist Brownmark.
+The band had seven members and was produced by the former Prince and The Revolution bassist Brownmark.
 Originally hailing from Minneapolis, they became defunct as a group in 1989.
 The band's sole hit was a song called "100 MPH", which was written and co-produced by Prince.